nigeltao/nigeltao.github.io/blog/2021/fastest-safest-png-decoder.md

     wuffs                                                   1.50x to 2.75x

-(†): libpng's "simplified API" doesn't provide a way to ignore the checksum.
+(†): `libpng`'s "simplified API" doesn't provide a way to ignore the checksum.
 We copy the `verify_checksum` numbers for a 1.00x baseline.

 For example, the `77k_8bpp` source image is 160 pixels wide, 120 pixels high and its color model is 8 bits (1 byte; a palette index) per pixel.
 Decoding